 Check-in was quick and easy.
 There is a separate line for Hyatt Diamond and Platinum elite members but it was not staffed when I arrived after 10 p.m.

 Everyone from the front desk staff, the bellman (who I didn’t use but greeted me none the less), housekeeping, and hotel operator (Rolanda) were welcoming and friendly.

 As a Hyatt Diamond, you’re acknowledged, recognized and benefits are explained.

 There are only 2 Park Suites at the Hyatt Regency McCormick Place.
-And a credit to Hyatt for designated one of them as accessible.
-I was given the accessible room.
+And credit to Hyatt for designated one of them as accessible.
+I was given an accessible room.

 As a little side note: there’s 5 TVs in this suite.